 New Mexico AG seeks to void Hispanic land grant transfer

 ALBUQUERQUE, N.M.
-(AP) — New Mexico Attorney General Hector Balderas is seeking to void a 2003 land transfer from a historical Hispanic land grant on grounds it was illegal.
+(AP) — New Mexico Attorney General Hector Balderas said Wednesday he is seeking to void a 2003 land transfer from a historic Hispanic land grant on grounds it was illegal.

-Balderas announced Wednesday his office has filed a complaint against the Colorado-based nonprofit group Al Frente de Lucha over a title transfer of property belonging to La Merced de Los Pueblos de Tierra Amarilla in northern New Mexico.
+Balderas's office filed a complaint against the Greeley, Colorado-based nonprofit group Al Frente de Lucha over a title transfer of property belonging to La Merced de Los Pueblos de Tierra Amarilla in northern New Mexico.

+The complaint contends a nonprofit created to manage the La Merced land grant transferred about 216 acres (87 hectares) to Al Frente de Lucha, but says the people representing the La Merced group were not elected board members.

+In addition, the board representing La Merced also did not approve the transfer, the complaint said.

 La Merced de Los Pueblos de Tierra Amarilla land grant was established in 1831 by Mexico to encourage ranchers to settle in the New Mexico territory.
 The Spanish government also made similar grants before 1821.